? Table of Contents

 - Import/Export: Contributions → Import/Export

 That’s it!
-You now have everything you need to manage contributions, track events, and generate tax statements for your church.
+You now have everything you need to manage contributions and generate tax statements for your church.

-If you have questions not covered in this guide, check the diagnostic tool or Contact Us.
+If you have questions not covered in this guide, check the diagnostic tool under Contributions → Settings → Tools or Contact Us.